Last updated on July 5, 2021.

 Lymphoma is a type of blood cancer that originates from lymphocytes.
-Lymphocytes are a type of white blood cells which circulate in the lymphatic system and fight infections.
-Lymphoma has become more common in Hong Kong and there are nearly than 1000 new cases each year.
+Lymphocytes are a type of white blood cells that circulate in the lymphatic system and fight infections.
+Lymphoma has become more common in Hong Kong and there are nearly more than 1000 new cases each year.

 What is Lymphoma?